noor8271/Docker_test/README.md

 - The sample commands provided are designed for educational purposes.
 - Use `docker --help` for additional information about any Docker command.
 - Always clean up unused containers, images, and volumes to save disk space.
-- for more learning see resource [here](https://courses.devopsdirective.com/docker-beginner-to-pro/lessons/00-introduction/01-main).
+- I have used this resource for learning you can use this resource too [here](https://courses.devopsdirective.com/docker-beginner-to-pro/lessons/00-introduction/01-main).

 ---